srinivassaitangudu/helpers1/docs/work_tools/thin_environment/all.thin_environment.reference.md

 - "set env" script: it is used to configured a shell inside the thin environment
 - "tmux" script: it is used to create a `tmux` session with our standard setup for the repo (e.g., multiple windows on different repo and sub-repos)
 - "Docker environment": it contains all the libraries, packages, and dependencies for the actual development (e.g., run the tools, run the unit tests)
 - "devops": it contains all the code to build containers for the specific repo

 ## Naming objects composed across repos

 - We add a suffix representing the name of the repo any time we need to distinguish different objects
   - E.g., `dev_scripts_helpers` vs `dev_scripts_cmamp`
+- For runnable dirs that are not top level, the suffix includes the name of the repo followed by the name of the runnable dir
+  - E.g., `dev_scripts_cmamp_infra`, `dev_scripts_tutorial_tensorflow`
 - We can't always use the `.` to separate the fields since `.` creates problems when importing Python files, and so we resort to using `_`